 You can tell by the way Bryn creates her podcast that bringing stories to her listeners that are real and diverse is very important to her.
 She interviews women who have had home births, hospital births, water births, cesareans, and vaginal births and encourages them to speak about the memorable, challenging and unexpected moments.

-In short, Bryn connects women from all over the world by giving them a place to share one of the most transformative events of their lives: their birth stories.
-It’s because of this that I’m honored to have had the opportunity to learn more about the woman behind the mic in this week’s Moms Who Inspire post.
+In short, Bryn connects women from all over the world by giving them a place to share one of the most transformative events of their lives: the birth of their children.

 I love the mothering aspect of being a mother.
 I heard Ellen Burstyn recently on a podcast say that so much of being a mom is the verb “to mother” and the act of doing the verb is what makes you the noun, “a mother.”
 That really rang true to me and I loved the idea that being a mother is all about mothering your kids.
 I relish in the moments when my kiss instantly heals a scrape and stops tears or when one of my kids needs a little extra cuddling at bedtime.
 I know those moments won’t last long so I soak them all in.
 At the same time, I’m excited (and slightly terrified) for what will coming with the mothering of a teenager and young adult as well.